endaflynn198/boox-annotation-processing/README.md

 1. Clone or download this repository to your local machine.
 2. Install Regex by running `pip install regex` or `conda install regex` in the command line.
+2. Install BeautifulSoup by running `pip install beautifulsoup4` or `conda install beautifulsoup4` in the command line.
 3. If running through the batch file, configure the batch file as described in the [Usage on Windows](#usage-on-windows) section below.

 ## Usage on Windows

 The easiest way to run the script is to use the batch file `run_script.bat`.
 The batch file takes two command line arguments:

-- `input_dir`: The path to the directory containing the Boox annotations.
+- `input_dir`: The path to the directory containing the Boox annotations in `.txt` or `.html` format.
-- `output_dir`: The path to the directory where the formatted output files will be saved.
+- `output_dir`: The path to the directory where the formatted `.md` files will be saved.

 Here is an example of how to configure the batch file to output directly to an Obsidian vault: